 - Reduced dose

-The Company is currently performing a pivotal phase III clinical study supporting a subsequent application for marketing authorization.
-The clinical study will be concluded in Q2 2019, with data being available in towards the end of that quarter.
+A pivotal phase III clinical study supporting the application for marketing authorization has been successfully finished in 2019.
+The publications are available here.
 This study will be used two-fold: Supporting Marinosolv® technology and being used for supporting the registration of Budesolv in Europe and other countries.
+The company is currently preparing the registration.

 Tacrolimus is a macrolide immunosuppressant with proven efficacy with a biological activity approximately 100-fold higher than the currently used Cyclosporine A. This is reflected by different doses used after transplantation in humans (15.8 mg/kg/day Cyclosporine A versus 0.08 mg/kg/day Tacrolimus).
 Also the concentration in the blood two hours after dosing illustrates this difference with 700-900 ng/ml Cyclosporine A and 5-12 ng/ml Tacrolimus (Tanaka et al., Liver Transplantation 11, pager 1395-1402).
 Until today, the use of Tacrolimus in ophthalmology was hampered by its insolubility and stability issues.
 Tacrosolv goes one step beyond: Marinosolv® enables a broader ophthalmological use of Tacrolimus due to a significant increase in solubility and stability.

-The Company plans to initiate clinical trials with Tacrosolv.
-It is currently foreseen that clinical phases II and III trials are required for this particular product in the indication allergic conjunctivitis.
+The Company has already initiated clinical trials with Tacrosolv.
+It is currently foreseen that clinical phase II (initiated) and phase III trials are required for this particular product in the indication allergic conjunctivitis.
 Successful phase II and III data with Tacrosolv would allow to apply for marketing authorization in the indication allergic conjunctivitis, where it would be a first in class product in Europe and US.
 In addition, these data would support further development of the product towards the dry eye indication.